ascending-llc/serverless-jamesw-tutorial/README.md

 For sandboxing and testing on local machine one can use a docker image.

 ## Deloy
-You can deploy the application to AWS with the SAM CLI:
+To cdeploy the application to AWS with the SAM CLI:

 ```python
 #Step 1 - Download a sample application